One Hundred Years of Solitude: Colonel Gerineldo Márquez

+Visitación

+Visitación is a Guajiro Indian and is the Buendía family’s first housekeeper.

+Prudencio Aguilar

+Prudencio Aguilar is a resident of Riohacha who, after losing a cockfight, insults José Arcadio Buendía by implying that he has an unconsummated marriage.
+Enraged, José Arcadio Buendía kills Prudencio Aguilar with a spear.
+Aguilar’s ghost subsequently haunts José Arcadio Buendía and, although benevolent in his haunting, the immense guilt forces Buendía to leave Riohacha with his wife, Úrsula, and thus is the catalyst that leads to the founding of Macondo.

+Father Nicanor Reyna

+Father Nicanor is the first Catholic priest of Macondo.
+He arrives to officiate the wedding of Aureliano Buendía and Remedios Moscote but remains in the town after to bring religion to a town he believes to be lacking in faith and builds a cathedral.
+He uses magic, such as drinking a cup of hot chocolate and levitating, in an attempt to convert the townspeople, which generally works, however Father Nicanor abandons his attempts after speaking with a chestnut tree-bound José Arcadio Buendía and having his own faith wavered by Buendía’s rationalist arguments against God’s existence.

+Gabriel (Márquez)

 Gabriel is only a minor character in the novel but he has the distinction of bearing almost the same name as the author.
 He is the great-great-grandson of Colonel Gerineldo Márquez.
 He and Aureliano Babilonia are close friends because they know the history of the town, which no one else believes.
 He leaves for Paris after winning a contest and decides to stay there, selling old newspapers and empty bottles.
 He is one of the few who is able to leave Macondo before the town is wiped out entirely.